CiscoDevNet/appdynamics-eks-blueprints-addon/docs/MANUAL_STEPS_FOR_INSTALLING_THE_APPDYNAMICS_ADDON.md

 ## Get the Code

-1. Create a folder for your FSO Lab DevOps project or use your home directory:
+1. Create a folder for your Cisco Observability Platform Lab DevOps project or use your home directory:

     ```bash
     cd ~